reduxjs/reselect/README.md

 A: Yes.
 Reselect has no dependencies on any other package, so although it was designed to be used with Redux it can be used independently.
 It is currently being used successfully in traditional Flux apps.

-> If you create selectors using `createSelector` make sure the objects in your store are immutable.
+> If you create selectors using `createSelector` make sure its arguments are immutable.
 > See [here](#createselectorinputselectors--inputselectors-resultfunc)

 ### Q: How do I create a selector that takes an argument?